dimassfeb-09/dimassfeb-09/README.md

 ### 👨‍💻 About Me

 Hi!
-I'm **Dimas Febriansyah**, a dedicated Fullstack & Mobile Developer based in Bekasi, Indonesia.
+I'm **Dimas Febriyanto**, a dedicated Fullstack & Mobile Developer based in Bekasi, Indonesia.
 I specialize in building scalable backend systems and high-performance cross-platform mobile applications.
 I am passionate about clean architecture, maintainable code, and continuous learning.

 - 📱 Currently working as a **Junior Mobile Developer** at **Sagara Technology**.
 - 🎓 Final year Informatics student at **Gunadarma University**.